Susie has been writing about gardens for the past thirty years

 In 2011, Susie began contributing to the Guardian Country Diary, the century-old column on natural history and the countryside.
 She writes about the wildlife and landscape around her North Pennine home, of curlews and lapwings on the moors, dippers and sea trout in the East Allen river, flowers of upland hay meadows, starry nights and the Aurora.

 Much is observed from her own garden with tawny owls rearing their chicks, slow worms in the garden meadow as well as hedgehogs and stoats in ermine.
 Planted for pollinators, the garden is full of bees, butterflies, hover flies and moths and Susie sets a moth trap each week submitting the data to the county records and the Garden Moth Scheme.
+Her radio work includes a walk in a woodland that was broadcast on Radio 4's PM programme.

 With her knowledge of the area, Susie has written lively descriptions of walks in Northern England for the Guardian, including where to stay and where to eat.
 On a barge trip on the Caledonian Canal, she wrote about its history, castles, waterfalls and wildlife, of ospreys on the lochs and dolphins in the Moray Firth.
 Travel articles on Gothenburg and surrounding area, and on the gardens of Västsverige have come from her trips to Sweden.